-Mr. Evans moved to approve the Safety Performance Measures with the motive to be more aggressive in future goals; seconded by Ms. Smith.
+After discussion, Mr. Venable moved to approve the Safety Performance Measures, with reservations and concern about the Non-Motorized Fatal and Serious Injury goal/target decreasing; seconded by Mr. Abildso.
 The motion passed unanimously.

 5. Draft 2025 Budget Review

 Mr. Austin stated the draft of the FY 2025-26 UPWP was included in the agenda.
 The draft UPWP proposes a 3% COLA for MPO staff.
 The primary large projects included in the draft UPWP are the completion of a minor update of the Metropolitan Transportation Plan (MTP) and a planning study looking at the feasibility of the Mon Valley Greenspace Coalition's conceptual Greenbelt.
 The MTP update will be built on the regional travel demand model modifications made for the ongoing Downtown Microsimulation Study and public involvement and corridor evaluations to be made by MPO Staff.
 Corridors to evaluated include a portion of Brookhaven Road in the vicinity of WV 7.
 The Greenbelt Feasibility Study will examine the corridors identified in the Greenbelt Conceptual map and as adopted in the MTP.
 The Study will focus on evaluating the complete street improvements for the on-road portions of the Conceptual Map.
 The Study will develop planning level cost estimates and prioritization of preferred on road corridors for implementation.
 It will also identify the preferred locations for proposed off-road facilities to intersect with on-road segments.
 Additional studies will be needed to determine the feasibility and alignments for off-road facilities.
 This Study's Complete Street emphasis should make it eligible for 100% Federal funding.